ltemihai/NGRX-Travel/README.md

 ```

-7.)
+**7.)
+Selectors**
 Create an index.ts file in store folder.
 Here you will define the selectors.
 With the selectors, you get only the parts you need from store when they modified.
 Think of them as queries

 ```
 export const getDestinations = createSelector(selectDestinationsState, (state: DestinationsState) => state.destinations);
 ```

-8.)
+**8.)
+Update module**
 After we have actions, reducers, selectors and effects, we have to add them to the module.
 In this project, I've defined a new module to be used with lazy loading, so the import will be like this.
 ```
         StoreModule.forFeature(fromDestinations.DESTINATIONS_REDUCER_KEY, fromDestinations.reducer),
         EffectsModule.forFeature([DestinationsEffects]),